affinidi/affinidi-tdk/clients/dart/iota_client/doc/IotaApi.md

 > IotaExchangeCredentialsOK iotaExchangeCredentials(iotaExchangeCredentials)

-It exchanges limited token into cognito sts identity credentials
+Exchange a limited-scoped token into an identity credential directly to initiate a secure WebSocket connection.
+This method is used only in WebSocket data-sharing mode.

 ### Example